-It should also be highlighted that, in 2021, ICF extended GRS10 certification to the entire range of fabrics produced (regenerated cotton fabrics, toe caps and extruded counters containing recycled polymers).
+It should also be highlighted that, in 2021, ICF extended GRS12 certification to the entire range of fabrics produced (regenerated cotton fabrics, toe caps and extruded counters containing recycled polymers).
 Thus products made with over 20% recycled raw materials are certified with the GRS logo, confirming ICF's ongoing commitment to reducing its environmental impact and to an increasingly sustainable economy.

-Morel brand cotton fabrics also meet specific sustainability requirements as they are GRS certified; in addition, FSC11 and OK biobased12 were also certified in 2023.
+Morel brand cotton fabrics also meet specific sustainability requirements as they are GRS certified; in addition, in 2024, FSC13 and OK biobased14 were also certified, in line with 2023.
 Specifically, some versions of the Lumine line, characterised by pure cotton fabrics impregnated with latex, have obtained GRS certification, as they are produced with a recycling rate of 21% and 22% respectively, while others have passed the biodegradability test, with percentages of over 90%.
+Furthermore, some textile product families for toe-puffs, counters and reinforcements comply with the guidelines of the Standard 100 by OEKO-TEX certification15, to ensure that no substances and chemicals potentially harmful to human health are used.